Has-Needs/docs/Has-Needs_Project.md

 ### The Living Ecosystem
 Current digital systems are built like a granite cube on stilts: centralized, rigid, yet brittle.
 They are expensive to scale and require increasingly energy-intensive data centers to provide value.
 For 'resource matching', Large Language Models (LLM) use Natural Language Processing (NLP) to derive meaning and context from a mass of information.
 Has-Needs introduces a new chain-based paradigm built from biological principles with the **Sovereign Human** as atomic unit.
 Unlike most blockchain technologies that copy a centralized record of every single transaction ever, to every node around the world - as a "Ledger", Has-Needs enables individual sovereign chains to interact freely wherever they are, just as they are.
+Differing from digital identity solutions (DIDs), this project offers a safe haven where the user is protected and can interact safely.
+Has-Needs is meant to be extremely simple to get started and begin providing immediate value.
+Other blockchains require too much from the average user not only from wallet management and DID creation, but also where and how to use them.
+Has-Needs flips this by securing the individual, facilitating connection to others, and forcing outside interests to create Needs and Has' that get matched to.
-At its core is the **`[entity-relation-context]`** triplet, where the `relation` is one of three simple states: **Has, Need, or Working.** This simple, structured data allows for **radically efficient**, low-energy matching because humans define the context with their choices.
+At its core is the **`[entity-relation-context]`** triplet, where the `relation` is one of three simple states: **Has, Need, or Working** (where **Working** means the match has been approved, the related items are removed from circulation, and the Smart Contract is executing).
+This simple, structured data allows for **radically efficient**, low-energy matching because humans define the context with their choices.
 Through system use, an ontology **emerges from the ground up, naturally capturing cultural and linguistic nuance** reflective of physical 'ground reality'.
 This architecture allows the protocol to function as a **living ecosystem.** Like nature, it is **infinitely scalable** because every user is the seed of actions.
 Adding a new user doesn't burden some central server, it adds another intelligent node that strengthens entire networks by providing new connections.
 The system's intelligence is not artificial; it is a direct reflection of the **collective human intent** of its users.
 This intelligence is captured by the system when humans decide which Has and Need items are a match - building an experience-defined map of their world.
 **Has-Needs** marks a movement from rigidly engineered structures, to efficiently evolving resiliency.